Infinidat/infi.clickhouse_django_rest_utils/README.md

 ========
 This project contains classes and utils making the django rest framwork compatible to work against a Clickhouse ORM.

+This project was tested under Python 2.7 and 3.5

 Usage
 -----